-Spokesperson for the Armed Forces, MP for Caithness, Sutherland and Easter Ross
+Spokesperson for Defence, MP for Caithness, Sutherland and Easter Ross

 Jamie is from Tain and was first elected as a councillor in 1986.
 He is well-known in the Highlands through his work as a councillor and from his time as the MSP for Caithness, Sutherland and Ross.
 Between 1999 and 2011 he fought and won three elections to Holyrood; the last with an increased majority and share of the vote.